chankrrn/WRO-FE-YBR/elec/elec_README.md

 ---

-# 6.3 Camera — Raspberry Pi Night Vision Camera
+## 6.3 Camera — Raspberry Pi Night Vision Camera

 <img width="213" height="213" alt="Camera" src="https://github.com/user-attachments/assets/d7751474-46d0-48a2-b5eb-e41289d2c9b4" />

 **Purpose:** Visual traffic-pillar sensing.

-The camera provides information that cannot be obtained from LiDAR distance data alone.

-In particular, LiDAR can detect that an object exists but cannot determine whether the WRO traffic pillar is **red or green**.

-The camera therefore provides the color information required by the Obstacle Challenge.
+The camera provides essential information that cannot be obtained from LiDAR distance data alone.
+While LiDAR can detect the presence and distance of an object, it cannot identify its color, such as whether a WRO traffic pillar is **red or green**.
+Therefore, the camera is used to provide the color information needed for the robot to correctly respond to the Obstacle Challenge.

 ---

-## 6.3.1 Why a Camera Is Necessary
+### 6.3.1 Why a Camera Is Necessary

 ```text
 LiDAR: